Principal Investigators //

 Sephira Ryman, PhD, MS

-Dr. Sephira Ryman is an Assistant Professor and Clinical Neuropsychologist.
+Dr. Sephira Ryman is an Associate Professor and Clinical Neuropsychologist.
 She studied psychology and neuroscience at Wellesley College.
 She completed her neuropsychology training at the University of New Mexico (PhD), University of California, Los Angeles (Internship), and Stanford Medical Center (Fellowship).
-Her research lab is interested in understanding microbiome and cerebrovascular mechanisms in Lewy body diseases, which include Parkinson's disease and Dementia with Lewy bodies.
-The lab is currently supported by NIH R03 and R01 mechanisms to pursue these aims, though we collaborate on numerous projects examining biomarkers and neuropsychiatric functioning across Traumatic Brain Injury, Depression, Alzheimer’s disease, and Vascular Cognitive Impairment.
-Dr. Ryman currently serves as the Clinical Core Co-Lead for the exploratory New Mexico Exploratory Alzheimer's Disease Research Center and the Junior Director of the Administrative Core for the Center of Biomedical Research Excellence (COBRE) multimodal imaging of neuropsychiatric disorders.
+Her research lab is interested in understanding microbiome, cerebrovascular, and glymphatic mechanisms and developing novel treatments for neurodegenerative conditions such as Parkinson's disease, Dementia with Lewy bodies, and Alzheimer's disease.
+The lab is currently supported by NIH R03 and R01 mechanisms to pursue these aims, though it collaborates on numerous projects examining biomarkers and neuropsychiatric functioning across Traumatic Brain Injury, Depression, Alzheimer’s disease, and Vascular Cognitive Impairment.
+Dr. Ryman currently serves as the Associate Director of the Clinical Core for the exploratory New Mexico Exploratory Alzheimer's Disease Research Center.
 She is originally from New Mexico and thrilled to partner with communities to learn more about how our research can improve the lives of individuals impacted by neurological and psychiatric conditions.

 Email Dr. Ryman BG Memory Chapter